(2014) Greg Bear, Gollancz, £16.99, trdpbk, 291pp, ISBN 978-0-575-10099-2

 And then there is the novel's provenance.
 Those who have read a number of Greg Bear novels will come to see some clear thematic resonances with his earlier works.
 I will not detail these (no out-and-out spoilers) but will mention: Blood Music (1983/5) a terrific SF novelette/novel; Darwin's Radio ???, The Forge of God (1987) and its sequel, among other candidates.
 I will not dwell on this, suffice to say that there are joys for Bear veterans when considering this novel against the rest of his oeuvre.

 The bottom line is that this is a great novel that scores on a number of levels.
 In terms of military SF with the SF ramped up, this surely ranks alongside the likes of Cherryh's Rimrunners and Haldeman's The Forever War.
 It is reasonably self-contained, but there is more than enough scope and play for a sequel let alone the rest of the promised trilogy.
 'Trilogy'?
-Yes, while neither the book nor its cover blurb suggest that there is the start of a trilogy, the press material accompanying the review copy makes it clear that it is.
+Yes, while neither the book nor its cover blurb suggest that this is the start of a trilogy, the press material accompanying the review copy makes it clear that it is.
 If you are not aware of this then you might be disappointed that the novel's conclusion does not tie up all the loose ends.
 And, as said, while the plot is reasonably self-contained there are loose ends, especially with a number of the book's hard SF dimensions, so that there will be a sequel is most welcome.
 Bring it on.

 [Up: Fiction Reviews Index | SF Author: Website Links | Home Page: Concatenation]